Exploiting Playbacks in Unsupervised Domain Adaptation for 3D Object Detection: Introduction

-We evaluate our algorithm on multiple autonomous driving datasets, including \kitti \cite{geiger2012we,geiger2013vision}, \argo \cite{argoverse}, \lyft \cite{lyft2019}, \waymo \cite{waymo_open_dataset}, and \nusc \cite{nuscenes2019}.
-We show across all dataset combinations that fine-tuning the detector with our dreaming car procedure drastically reduces the source/target domain gap with high consistency.
+We evaluate our approach on the most challenging of UDA problems, that of 3D object detection across multiple autonomous driving datasets, including \kitti \cite{geiger2012we,geiger2013vision}, \argo \cite{argoverse}, \lyft \cite{lyft2019}, \waymo \cite{waymo_open_dataset}, and \nusc \cite{nuscenes2019}.
+We show \emph{across all dataset combinations} that discovering detector mistakes and retraining the detector with our dreaming car procedure strongly reduces the source/target domain gap with high consistency.
 In fact, the resulting detector after ``dreaming'' \emph{substantially exceeds} the accuracy of the offline system used to generate the pseudo-labels, which---although able to look into the future---is limited to the extrapolation of confident detections before adaption.
 Our dreaming procedure can easily be implemented on-device and we believe that it constitutes a significant step towards safely operating autonomous vehicles without geo-restrictions.